10 Things To Know About Ghana’s Cocoa Management System

 ...solution tackles cocoa traceability and introduces a cashless system

-Ghana is the world’s second-largest producer of cocoa beans, with average production around 800,000 metric tonnes per annum.
+Ghana is the world’s second-largest producer of cocoa beans, with average production of around 800,000 metric tonnes per annum.

 Experts believe the West African nation has the potential to do more, but for some challenges militating against production efforts.